gowthamichinta/Massmine_new/README.md

 ## Instructions for Maintaining Docker Image
 #### Initial Steps
 - Create a Dockerhub account if you do not already have one
-- Contact Andy Kawabata (andykawabata@gmail.com) so you can be added as a collaborator on Dockerhub
+- Contact Andy (andykawabata@gmail.com) so you can be added as a collaborator on Dockerhub
 - Download the folder with the docker-compose file and unzip it.
-Be sure to click "Download All" to download the whole folder. https://drive.google.com/drive/folders/1ngUce_muJ2QPnB72f0Z0HKFTm45cSBFS
+Be sure to click to download the whole folder. https://drive.google.com/drive/folders/1ngUce_muJ2QPnB72f0Z0HKFTm45cSBFS
 #### Building the Image
 - Pull latest commit from this GitHub repository
 - To build the image, run  `docker build -t andykawabata/massmine .`